 Copyright protects the exclusive right of the originator of a work to copy or license the work.
-In contrast, Creative Commons provides an alternative to the restrictive nature of copyright, and provides with cost-effective learners а more option materials.
+In contrast, Creative Commons provides an alternative to the restrictive nature of copyright, and provides learners with a more cost-effective option to access materials.
 Creative Commons (CC)... gives creators a choice in how they allow others to use their creations, whether text, pictures, songs, or other forms.